Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Introduction

 We impose periodic boundary conditions in the vertical direction, i.e.\,we identify the lower boundary $\{ x = (x_1,x_2) | x_2 = 0 \}$ with the upper boundary $\{ x = (x_1,x_2) | x_2 = h \}$.
 In order to analyze scattering properties of the interface, we assume that the interface is lit by a planar wave.
 We consider, for a fixed wave-vector $k\in \R^2$, the incident wave

-To guarantee that $U_\inc$ is a solution to \eqref {eq:Peps} on the left, we assume $\omega^2 = 4\pi^2 |k|^2$.
-Since the Helmholtz-equation models a time-harmonic situation, we should think here of a solution of the wave equation in the form $\hat U_\inc(x,t) = U_\inc(x) e^{-i\omega t} = \exp(i [2\pi k\cdot x - \omega t])$.
-We always consider $k_1>0$ such that $U_\inc$ represents a right-going wave.
-In addition, we assume that the incident wave respects the periodicity condition in vertical direction, i.e.\,$e^{2\pi i k_2 h} = 1$ or, equivalently, $k_2 h\in \Z$.
+To guarantee that $U_\inc$ is a solution to \eqref {eq:Peps} on the left, we assume $\omega^2 = 4\pi^2 |k|^2 / \eps^2$.
+Since the Helmholtz-equation models a time-harmonic situation, we should think here of a solution of the wave equation in the form $\hat U_\inc(x,t) = U_\inc(x) e^{-i\omega t} = \exp(i [2\pi k\cdot x/\eps - \omega t])$.
+We always consider $k_1 > 0$ such that $U_\inc$ represents a right-going wave.
+In addition, we assume that the incident wave respects the periodicity condition in vertical direction, i.e.\,$e^{2\pi i k_2 h/\eps} = 1$ or, equivalently, $k_2 h \in \eps \Z$.

 With the incident wave $U_\inc$ at hand we can now describe -- at least formally -- the boundary conditions for solutions $u$ of \eqref {eq:Peps} as $x_1\to \pm\infty$.
 We seek for $u$ such that (i) $u$ satisfies an outgoing wave condition as $x_1\to \infty$ and (ii) $u - U_\inc$ satisfies an outgoing wave condition for $x_1\to-\infty$.
-This leads us to our first question: \begin{quote} {\bf Question 1:} How can we prescribe an outgoing wave condition in a periodic medium? \end{quote} The answer to Question 1 is intricate and requires a detailed study.
+This leads us to our first question: \begin{quote} {\bf Question 1:} How can we prescribe radiation conditions in periodic media? \end{quote} The answer to Question 1 is intricate and requires a detailed study.
 We will use Bloch expansions and Bloch projections to formulate our new outgoing wave condition in Definition \ref{def:outgoingwave}.
 In order to motivate our choice, we sketch some background in the next subsection.

 Once we have a precise formulation of the scattering problem, we can turn to the application: What can be said about the transmission problem?
-When an incident wave $U_\inc$ lights the interface, it creates waves inside the photonic crystal, described by $u$ on $\{x_1>0\}$.
-What can we say about these waves?
+When an incident wave $U_\inc$ lights the interface, it creates waves inside the photonic crystal.
+These waves are described by $u$ on $\{x_1>0\}$, our aim is to characterize $u$.
 Performing a Bloch expansion, we write $u$ as a superposition of Bloch waves.
-In this superposition, we expect that only those waves appear, which satisfy two requirements: (a) the Bloch frequency coincides with the frequency $\omega$. (b) the vertical wave number of the Bloch wave is $k_2$ (``conservation of the vertical wave number''). \begin{quote} {\bf Question 2:} Let $u$ be the solution of the transmission problem for the incoming wave $U_\inc$.
-Does the Bloch expansion of $u$ in the right half plane respect requirements (a) and (b), i.e.: Is the frequency condition satisfied and is the vertical wave number conserved? \end{quote}
+In this superposition, we expect that there appear only waves that satisfy two requirements: (a) the Bloch frequency coincides with the frequency $\omega$. (b) the vertical wave number of the Bloch wave is $k_2$ (``conservation of the vertical wave number''). \begin{quote} {\bf Question 2:} Let $u$ be the solution of the transmission problem for the incoming wave $U_\inc$.
+Does the Bloch expansion of $u$ on the right respect the frequency condition and the conservation of the vertical wave number? \end{quote}